powercord-community/guidelines/README.md

 This file is used internally to give information about the plugin to the end user, as well as define how the plugin will behave (Should it be injected in the overlay?
 Does it have dependencies?)

-### 2. Follow Discord and other services ToS
+### 2. Follow Discord's and other services' ToS

-Even if Powercord is by nature against Discord ToS, it doesn't mean that you're allowed to do everything you want.
+Even if Powercord is by nature against Discord's ToS, it doesn't mean that you're allowed to do everything you want.
 For example scraping End User Data without consent is forbidden.

 ### 3. No circumvention of Discord permissions

 Do not circumvent Discord permissions as well as attempt to bypass something restricted by the Discord client.
-This can be a potential security breach or invasion of privacy (e.g. showing hidden channels is an invasion of staff privacy, storing deleted messages forever is an invasion of author's privacy (and forbidden by Discord ToS)).
+This can be a potential security breach or invasion of privacy (e.g. showing hidden channels is an invasion of staff's privacy, storing deleted messages forever is an invasion of author's privacy (and forbidden by Discord's ToS)).

 ### 4. Meet a certain standard performance wise